Industrial revolution to revolutionize the genre?

 From a performance standpoint, I played the game on my desktop, consisting of a Xeon e5 1650 to 3,9Ghz, 16Gb of ram and a GTX 970.
 The game keeps its 60fps in most cases with the middle preset.
 Going up high, the framerate drops to forty when you look at beautiful cities provided, while returning to 60 zooming in on your own city.
 However, the game has several parameters to adjust to achieve the desired performance.
 The only thing to be careful about is the use of the processor.
 The title, being of a deterministic nature, rests entirely on a single core.
 So if it's a bit old-fashioned or a platform not exactly famous for its single-core performance, you might have lower performance than with other modern games.
 I had no bugs, no crashes.

-The few defects and the barely sufficient quality of the contour of the campaign, do not in any way invalidate what is an excellent city builder game, more suited to beginners than to veterans in my opinion, but who will still kidnap you for several hours.
+The few defects and the barely sufficient quality of the campaign outline do not in any way affect what is an excellent city builder game, suitable more for newbies than veterans in my opinion, but which will still be able to kidnap you for several hours.